michelesr/thesis/src/ci.md

 In order to install Gogs, a prebuilt image from Docker Hub is used:

-    $ docker pull codeskyblue/docker-gogs
+    $ docker pull gogs/gogs
     $ docker run --name gogs -d \
           -p 3000:3000 \
           -p 5000:8080 \
+          -p 32:22 \
           -v $HOME/gogs_data:/data \
-          codeskyblue/docker-gogs
+          gogs/gogs

-The ports `3000` and `8080` are exported respectively to `3000` and `5000`
+The ports `3000`, `8080` and `22` are exposed respectively to `3000` and `5000`
-of the host.
-The port `3000` is reserved for the Gogs service, while the `8080` is used for the Continuous Integration system, that will be linked with Gogs later.
+and `32`of the host.
+The port `3000` (http) is reserved for the Gogs service, while the `8080` (http) is used for the Continuous Integration system, that will be linked with Gogs later, and `22` is for ssh, that is used to establish secure connections to git repositories.
 Gogs require a directory for configuration files and data storage, so `$HOME/gogs_data` has been mounted inside the container as `/data`.

 ### Configuration